Welcome to our website

 Belgians and holders of residence documents valid for Belgium are allowed to enter the country.
 For third-country nationals in possession of a valid visa, only essential travel (see below) is permitted.
 The essential nature of the trip to Belgium must be demonstrated.

-As of July 1, 2020, the following essential travel is permitted:
+The following essential travel is permitted:

 1. Healthcare professionals/researchers;